 Oversizing in very cloudy or foggy climates is not recommended since thicker masonry takes a few days of sunshine to become fully charged.
 In climates such as these, overly thick storage masses are likely to result in under-heating problems.
 Glazed areas with minimum mass thickness should be used so that the system can respond quickly when sun is available.

 Indirect gain systems differ slightly when designing for one or two cloudy days' storage.
 The collector area should be increased by 10 to 20%, and thermal storage walls of greater conductivity be used.
 If water walls are used, one or more cubic feet of water should be used for each square foot of collector area.

 In indirect designs, if standard masonry wall material is used for cloudy day storage., the surface area of the wall should be increased instead of increasing masonry wall thickness.
 This may increase average daily temperatures, but overheating is easily mitigated by use of insulating panels or curtains drawn across the interior of the wall to provide temperature control.
 Built in ventilation systems can be used to control overheating for both indirect gain and direct gain systems.

 In all structures, the greatest amount of heat gain is lost through glazing, either by conduction through the glass or by infiltration around the window frame.
-All heat loss during the winter reduces the efficiency of all systems including cialis from canada cialis design, and where possible, movable, tightly sealed insulation should be used to cut losses to a minimum.
+All heat loss during the winter reduces the efficiency of all heating systems including passive solar design, and where possible, movable, tightly sealed insulation should be used to cut losses to a minimum.
 The extent of heat loss under varying conditions of protection is given in Table 10.

 Table 10.
 Conduction losses through single and double glazing with and without shutters for Boston1.